 FASDs can't be cured but they can be managed.
 The earlier they are diagnosed, the more that can be done to help.

 Once someone is diagnosed, we focus on helping that person manage their condition, with the aim of preventing secondary social and psychological issues, such as social exclusion and mental ill health, from developing.

-These videos, filmed by Dr Raja Mukherjee, answer more questions about FASD.
+These videos, filmed by Professor Raja Mukherjee, answer more questions about FASD.
 Click on the icon to watch the video.